 Siqi is a Doctoral Researcher studying sedimentary phosphorus dynamics in eutrophic lakes in the agricultural areas of southern Finland.
 Siqi is interested in the effect of internal loading of phosphorus on recovery from lake eutrophication, and especially in the recovery timeline.
 In her PhD work, she is comparing the differences of sedimentary phosphorus processes between lakes with contrasting catchment characteristics and histories of nutrient loading.
 She is also applying reactive transport diagenetic modeling to the study of lake sediment phosphorus dynamics.
 Siqi is a grant researcher funded by the China Scholarship Council.

 Frederico is a Doctoral Researcher working on the hypolimnetic withdrawal and treatment pilot project at Lake Kymijärvi, Lahti.
 His interests are primarily in the mechanisms of phosphorus retention and capture in filtration systems.
 He is performing column experiments to study the capture of precipitates in porous media in the context of filtration of nutrient-rich hypolimnetic water.
 Data from field and laboratory experiments will be used to build a hydrogeochemical model to simulate processes in the treatment units.
 His work aims to support optimization of infrastructure operation in future applications of hypolimnetic withdrawal and therefore to improve strategies for lake restoration.
-Frederico's work is supported by EDUFI and the K.H.
+Frederico's work is supported by EDUFI, K.H.
 Renlund Foundation and the Doctoral program in Geosciences.